-A god of wisdom, war (emphasis on strategy), poetry, magic, frenzy and death who is the head of the Aesir.
+A god of wisdom, war (emphasis on fury), poetry, magic, frenzy and death who is the head of the Aesir.
 Modern interpretation of him varies.
 Some see him as a noble god and respect him for the theme of self-sacrifice and view his ruthless actions as necessary for preventing Ragnarok.
 Others see this as something of a Misaimed Fandom.
 They see him as being quite like Zeus—a philanderer and major-league jerk.
 Also, Wednesday is named after him ("Wodin's day", Wodin being one of his many names).

-Everybody Hates Hades: Inverted by the Norse, if you believe the theory that Odin and the Valkries were identified with an older German death god who was even less fondly thought of before the Norsemen took a liking to them.
+Everybody Hates Hades: Inverted by the Norse, if you believe the theory that Odin and the Valkyries were identified with an older German death god who was even less fondly thought of before the Norsemen took a liking to them.

 Eye Scream: Self-inflicted to be used as toll for a drink from the Well of Knowledge.

-Jerk with a Heart of Gold: Odin can come off as a real jerk at times, but would often wander the earth testing mortals punishing and rewarding them.
+Jerk with a Heart of Gold: Odin can come off as a real jerk at times, but would often wander the earth testing mortals, punishing and rewarding them.

 Nice Hat: When wandering around in human guise, he wore a dang cool one.

-Ravens and Crows: Had a pair of ravens that would circle the world every day and whisper in his ear the secrets they found at the end of the day.
+Clever Crows: Had a pair of ravens that would circle the world every day and whisper in his ear the secrets they found at the end of the day.
 Evidently they weren't perfect since Odin is portrayed as far from omniscient even with them and the ability to view any place in the nine worlds.
 He still gets tricked a few times.

 Wholesome Cross Dresser: Historia Langobardorum shows that she had much to teach Odin when it came to which tribes he should be favoring, which she does by having a bunch of women disguise themselves with beards and present themselves to her husband.

-Your Cheating Heart: All the Norse gods were jerk asses in Gesta Danorum but it particularly stands out with ones like Frigg, as not being guilty of infidelity was an important plot point on a couple of occasions.
+Your Cheating Heart: All the Norse gods were jerk asses in Gesta Danorum but it particularly stands out with ones like Frigg, as not being guilty of infidelity was an important plot point on a couple of occasions. note Take this with a grain of salt because Gesta Danorum is the most biased source of Norse Mythology available.

 Odin's son, who developed over time into the Purity Sue of the pantheon.
 He was immune to damage from anything except mistletoe, and Loki killed him by tricking his blind brother Hod into throwing a magic spear made of it at him.